Skip to content

 template = get_template(

-platform=platform, command=command, path=path, yang=yang, misc=misc
+platform=platform, command=command, path=path, yang=yang, misc=misc, get=get

 )